bitails/zixo-connect/README.md

 Wait for the client to start without errors.
 Note that at this stage, the client is not connected to any server.

 ## Usage Instructions:
 If you have followed the instructions, all parts should be running by now.
-We will now perform an operation to connect and send transaction information from the client and verify it on the merchant side as SPV.
+We will now operate to connect and send transaction information from the client and verify it on the merchant side as SPV.

 [![Workflow](https://i.postimg.cc/4Nwvcc6j/image.webp)](https://postimg.cc/tYZVQYmz)